luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 Notes

 #.
-You will need a password for any access.
-Please ask.
+You do not need a password for for read access.
 #.
 You can read but not write with the "cfcfd-user" username.
 #.
 Some usernames (cfcfd-dev@svn.itee.uq.edu.au) may push changesets back
    to the repository.
 You will need to negotiate a developer role for this access.